risk-first/website/menagerie/Software-Dependency-Risk.md

 ### Software Tools

-In the same way as with a hand-tool, the bulk of the complexity of a software tool is hidden behind it's interface.
-But, the more complex the _purpose_ of the tool, the more complex the interface will be.
+In the same way as with a hand-tool, the bulk of the complexity of a software tool is hidden behind it's interface.<!-- tweet-end -->  But, the more complex the _purpose_ of the tool, the more complex the interface will be.

-Software is not constrained by _physical_ ergonomics in the same way as a tool is.
-But ideally, it should have conceptual ergonomics:  ideally, complexity is hidden away from the user behind the [Application Programming Interface (API)](https://en.wikipedia.org/wiki/Application_programming_interface).
+Software is not constrained by _physical_ ergonomics in the same way as a tool is. <!-- tweet-end --> But ideally, it should have conceptual ergonomics:  ideally, complexity is hidden away from the user behind the [Application Programming Interface (API)](https://en.wikipedia.org/wiki/Application_programming_interface).
 This is the familiar concept of [Abstraction](Glossary#abstraction) we've already looked at.

-That is, the tool should be as simple to use and understand as possible.
-This is the [Principal Of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment):
+That is, <!-- tweet-start -->the tool should be as simple to use and understand as possible.<!-- tweet-end -->  This is the [Principal Of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment):

  - **The abstractions should map easily to how the user expects the tool to work.** For example, I _expect_ the trigger on a drill to start the drill turning.
  - **The abstractions should leverage existing idioms and knowledge.** In a new car, I _expect_ to know what the symbols on the dashboard mean, because I've driven other cars.